cbrown5/fishery-retrospective-analysis/readme.md

 Repeatable code for the study "Complex stock assessment models overstate sustainability of the world’s fisheries"

+Thanks.
+Now if you can change the axis label to Bmax rather than B1 then it will be perfect.

+Wrt repeating figures with B1 as a consistency check with Bmax, then if you can do figs 3-5 with B1 rather than Bmax for the supps then that would be great.

+Not important, but for consistency with Fig 4 and a comparable fig with B1, then it is probably good to have Fig S4 with B and Bmax also included as well as B/Bmax.
+Oh, and the model fit plot at the end of supps with regression or no line.

 ## Data

 Data File 1: RLSADB v4.44 bioparams-view.csv Data